 Another year has pass and here we are in 2021.
-The whole world has seen tremendous changes over the last one year, yet the uncertainty is still looming.
+The whole world has seen tremendous changes over the last year, yet the uncertainty is still looming.
 Some of us may anticipate the future is going to be better, while others may still have that jittery feeling about the economy and the security of the world we are in.

-Every year, most people will list down a short or long list of resolutions to strive for a more successful career, to do better in their studies, to have a healthier body, to have better relationship with family, etc. Most often, the external goals are what people chase.
+Every year, most people will list down a short or long list of resolutions to strive for a more successful career, to do better in their studies, to have a healthier body, to have a better relationship with family, etc. Most often, the external goals are what people chase.

 From your career perspective, if you are looking to make a career switch, or to pursue courses to enhance your skillsets, one important thing you can focus on, is to review yourself and find your strengths.

 Instead of going for personal achievements or aiming for certain goals that are inspired by your peers or your network, spend good time discovering, analysing yourself and knowing yourself.

 You might have done that many years ago.
 But as the years go by, you need to look back and assess yourself again.
 Unearth your most natural strength and talent, and use them to work on your new career goals.
 You could seek a third party to help with your self-analysis but if you can do it yourself, you know yourself best.

 When your goal is set, plan your actions — making small steps is always better than taking huge ones.
 I believe that more than 90% of the people will have better success in taking smaller steps when trying to change a habit or developing a new one for a better you.